Phenomenological study for the search of evidence for intrinsic charm at the COMPASS experiment: Double production [-10pt] at the COMPASS experiment

-As the COMPASS has similar detector setup as the one at NA3, we can estimate that double $\Jp$ events detected by COMPASS should have $x_F>0.3$ as threshold.
+As the COMPASS has a similar detector setup as the one at NA3, we can estimate that double $\Jp$ events detected by COMPASS should have $x_F>0.4$ as threshold.
 Therefore, COMPASS can give a significant contribution to the understanding of the double $\Jp$ production mechanisms.
-In 2015 the COMPASS collaboration collected about one million of dimuon events~\cite{Aghasyan:2017jop}, and a factor of at least $1.5$ more statistics is expected in the 2018 run~\cite{Riedl:2018}.
-The $x_F$ and $\Delta x_F$ distributions for the COMPASS kinematics and for the different production mechanisms are shown in Fig.~\ref{fig:compass}.
+In 2015 the COMPASS collaboration collected about one million dimuon events in the ${\rm NH}_3$ target~\cite{Aghasyan:2017jop}, and a factor of at least $1.5$ more events are expected in the 2018 run~\cite{Riedl:2018}.
+Comparing the $\Jp$ statistics collected by NA3~\cite{Badier:1983dg} and the acceptance of the COMPASS detector one can estimate up to 100 double $\Jp$ events for the COMPASS experiment.